FCI Forrest City Low and Satellite Camp

 Inmate Locator

 FCI Forrest City Low and Satellite Camp is a facility in the federal Bureau of Prisons (BOP) that publishes the names of the inmates currently in one of their locations nationwide.
-Your search should start with the first locator to see if your loved one is there.
-You will need the offender's first and last name and it must be spelled exactly.
-If you have a eight-digit BOP Inmate ID number (xxxxx-xxx)
+To begin your search, simply input the exact first and last name of the individual you are looking for.
+Alternatively, if you possess an eight-digit BOP Inmate ID number (xxxxx-xxx), you can use that for quicker results.

 If you are looking for someone who has been recently taken into custody, you may access the Arrest Record Search feature, there is a cost for this fresh information